“Trek, you gotta get out of the house, you can’t stay cooped up in there for the rest of your life reading books.”

 She smiled, “Sure.”
 And she checked him out casually as they got up and headed out of the consultation room and back to exam one.
 She placed a hand on Mac’s arm as they entered the room and he paused.
 She smiled as she cleared her throat loudly and they gave them a minute listening to the scrambling from behind the curtain.
 Mac covered his mouth with his hand to stifle the laugh.
 As they pulled the curtain back they saw that Ben was back sitting in the chair flushed and blushing.
 His hands folded in his lap covering his excitement.
 Mac looked at Phoenix and she gave him the nod to go ahead.

 “Okay, you have a slight concussion.
-And since we have to keep an eye on you for the next four or five days then what do you think about coming over to our place and Ben can keep an eye on you while I come in for my rounds and your mom is at work.
+And since we have to keep an eye on you for the next four or five days then what do you think about coming over to our place and Ben can keep an eye on you while I come in to the hospital for my rounds and your mom is at work.
 Then when she gets off she can come back to our place and stay in the guest room.
 She even said she’d cook for us.”

 At that Ben sat up, “Real food?
 Like not fast food?”
 Mac tried to hide his embarrassment while he smiled, “Yeah, real food.”

 Ben launched himself at Phoenix and hugged her.
 “Thanks!
-I’ll take real good care of him I promise.”
+I’ll take real good care of him, I promise.”
 She smiled and glanced at Mac trying to let him know she understood his feelings.

 Mac looked back at her, “I’m a much better doctor than I am a cook.”
 He looked at Trek, “Well we’ll wait outside, your mom has some forms to sign.”
 He looked at Ben, “Can you help him get his clothes back on?
 Then come on out in the waiting room.
 It’s late so we’ll skip the mandatory wheelchair ride to the car.”
 He looked up at Trek, “Unless you don’t think you can walk?”